ruby-rice/rice/doc/bindings/class_templates.rst

           self(row, column) = value;
         });

-Once you have created a class builder function it then becomes easy to create new C++ classes from class templates and wrap them in Ruby.
+Once you have created a class builder function it is easy to create new C++ classes from class templates and wrap them in Ruby.